tayloraswift/swift-png/doc/rgba.md

 #### `var argb32:UInt32 { get }`

 > Returns the RGBA color encoded as a 32 bit unsigned integer.
 The alpha sample lives in the 8 most significant bits, followed by the red sample, the green sample, and then the blue sample.
 This value is [compatible](https://www.cairographics.org/manual/cairo-Image-Surfaces.html#cairo-format-t) with the Cairo graphics library, independent of endianess.
+This computed property does *not* premultiply alpha; use it in combination with the [`premultiplied`](#var-premultipliedrgbauint8--get-) property to perform both operations.
 Only available when `Sample` is `UInt8`.

 #### `var argb64:UInt64 { get }`

 > Returns the RGBA color encoded as a 64 bit unsigned long integer.
 The alpha sample lives in the 16 most significant bits, followed by the red sample, the green sample, and then the blue sample.
 This value is [compatible](https://www.cairographics.org/manual/cairo-Image-Surfaces.html#cairo-format-t) with the Cairo graphics library, independent of endianess.
+This computed property does *not* premultiply alpha; use it in combination with the [`premultiplied`](#var-premultipliedrgbauint16--get-) property to perform both operations.
 Only available when `Sample` is `UInt16`.

 ## Relationships